-Here at Great Rads, we’re not afraid to experiment and try new things when it comes to interior design – it’s always a good time to reinvent your living room.
+Here at Great Rads, we’re not afraid to experiment and try new things when it comes to interior design.
+We believe that it’s always a good time to reinvent your living room.
 Since it’s usually the room most people spend the majority of their time in, particularly with guests, you need to make it look cosy and appealing.
-Here are some ideas you can use to make your living room more inviting:
+Here are some ideas you can use to make your living room more inviting.

 Why not experiment with rich and deep colours that give an impression of warmth.
 Try using dark colours like navy and charcoal on a feature wall, not only do they look great but they provide some contrast to your furniture’s colour.
 Wooden furniture in particular looks fantastic when complemented by a bold colour choice, giving a mid-century edgy look to your living room.

-You might not be so thankful during summer, but in winter it’s crucial your living area is well insulated.
-If you’re looking for something a bit or different, or even a feature, why not check out our designer radiators and combine design with practicality.
+You might not be so thankful during Summer, but in Winter it’s crucial that your living area is well insulated.
+If you’re looking for something a bit different, or even a feature, why not check out our designer radiators that combine design with practicality.
 All you need to do is figure out which kind of radiator is suitable for your room.
 Another tip is to check for ill-fitted windows and replace them with double or triple gazed units.
 Whilst a significant investment on its own, you’ll soon notice the difference in monthly outgoings.

 Nothing looks more comforting and ‘homely’ than something soft with a warm texture to sink into at the end of a tough day.
 It may not come naturally to all of us, but make use of cushions with faux-fur and felted fabrics to maximise comfort.

-Let us know your favourite interior design ideas, how do you breathe new life into a room without a total makeover?
+We would love to know your favourite interior design ideas!
+How do you breathe new life into a room without a total makeover?